enigmatic-code/lattice_circles/README.txt

       All minimal circles with n > 0 and r < 1800

-  - Exhuastive search for circles with a minimum number of points below a specific radis.
+  - Exhuastive search for circles with a minimum number of points below a specific radius.

     The following searches have currently been completed:

-      All minimal circles with n >= 33 and r < 2040
+      All minimal circles with n >= 33 and r < 2210
-      All minimal circles with n >= 49 and r < 2113
       All minimal circles with n >= 81 and r < 2817
       All minimal circles with n >= 97 and r < 3000
-      All minimal circles with n >= 193 and r < 7310
+      All minimal circles with n >= 193 and r < 7650
       All minimal circles with n >= 289 and r < 8610
-      All minimal circles with n >= 353 and r < 11050
+      All minimal circles with n >= 353 and r < 11060

   - Taking lattice circles centred on the origin passing through a number of lattice points and scaling down the circles to find smaller